 In response to the STSP’s development schedule and the needs of the park enterprises, on July 8th,1997 “the STSP Development and Preparation Office” was set up to provide services related to investment recruitment, park planning and development operations.
 On January 25, 2003, the office was upgraded to “the STSP Bureau (the Bureau).”

 During the economic boom of 2000, 80% of the land from Phase 1 was rented out, and there were still high demands for land.
-In May, 2000, the Executive Yuan granted the use of land of Taiwan Sugar Cooperation originally planned for the Smart Industry Park for the manufacturing of semiconductors and TFT-LCD makers in large zone areas in Lujhu District, Kaohsiung for the development of the STSP's Luzhu Science Park, and the plan was ratified on April 6.
-Luzhu Science Park was renamed as the Kaohsiung Science Park on July 27, 2004.
+In May, 2000, the Executive Yuan granted the use of land of Taiwan Sugar Cooperation originally planned for the Smart Industry Park for the manufacturing of semiconductors and TFT-LCD makers in large zone areas in Lujhu District, Kaohsiung for the development of the STSP's Lujhu Science Park, and the plan was ratified on April 6.
+Lujhu Science Park was renamed as the Kaohsiung Science Park on July 27, 2004.

-To assist in solving the vibration impacts of the Taiwan High Speed Rail (THSR) on park enterprises located within one kilometer from it at the Phase 1 site of the TSP, the former Premier, Mr. Chun-hsiung, instructed to speed up Phase II development in the TSP during his visit to the STSP on May 17.
+To assist in solving the vibration impacts of the Taiwan High Speed Rail (THSR) on park enterprises located within one kilometer from it at the Phase 1 site of the TSP, the former Premier, Mr. Chang Chun-hsiung, instructed to speed up Phase II development in the TSP during his visit to the STSP on May 17.
 The Phase II expansion plan of the TSP was ratified by the Executive Yuan on September 19, 2001.

 On March 3, 2014, the Ministry of Science and Technology (MOST) was established, and the Bureau was administered by the MOST.

 On December 11th, 2019, when the Organizational Act of the Executive Yuan was passed, the former name of the Bureau was changed to the “Southern Taiwan Science Park Bureau of the Ministry of Science and Technology.”